Can you hear me now?

 The question for online marketers has now become, “will my goods or services fill the need?”

 Voice search optimization is a hot topic that I will break down in another article.

-It is most certainly a question many SEO voice search marketers are now asking themselves and maybe even aloud.
+It is most certainly a question many online marketers are now asking themselves and maybe even aloud.

 Local voice search is an interruptive consumer behavior based on questions and answers that are changing the way traditional optimization is approached.